yezzermz/dhrsurvey/README.md

 # DHRsurvey
 POC Patient Survey Web Portal

-Web Engineer Survey Assignment - The Following project is a poc site which provides dhr patients to provide feedback on their recent hospital stay.
+Web Engineer Survey Assignment - The Following project is a poc site which allows dhr patients to provide feedback on their recent hospital stay.

 ##### The following are the asked requirements of survey site:
 > 1. The web application will consist of 2 pages and should be mobile friendly: